JosephZahar/Final-Year-Project/README.md

 </p>

-## Further Applications for our algorithms
+## Further Applications for our Algorithms
 ### Floor Decontamination
 <p align="justify">
 The potential applications of swarm robotics are vast and may include any miniaturisation task, collective exploration, targeting and monitoring application that favour the coop- erative behaviour of a group of agents to superior performance.
 Further applications comprise firefighting drones, agriculture and precision farming, construction task, disinfection robots for hospitals and decontamination floor use.In this section, another background environment is created in Netlogo to test the search- dominated motion algorithm’s efficacy on a pollution source for decontamination.